Komorebi-AI/python-template/README.md

 ### Adding new dependencies

 The `requirements.txt` is generated automatically with `pip-tools` and it should not be edited manually.
 Add abstract dependencies to `requirements.in` and `requirements-dev.in`.
-If neccessary, add version requirements but try to be as flexible as possible.
+If necessary, add version requirements but try to be as flexible as possible.
 Then, update the `requirements.txt` file with:

 ```{bash}
 pip-compile --extra dev pyproject.toml